Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 Using pH reducer (aka pH minus, sodium bisulfate and dry acid) will help to reduce the pH levels in your pool quite quickly.

-Although in theory, you could use vinegar it is actually a very weak acid so you would need to use a great deal of it to have any effect on the pH.
+Although, in theory, you could use vinegar, it is a very weak acid, so you would need to use a great deal of it to have any effect on the pH.
 It also stinks (in my opinion) so would you want to come out of your pool smelling like a pickle?

 How do I reduce the pH in my pool naturally?

 Patience is generally the answer.
-Over time the pH may well come down on its own along with regular cleaning.
+Over time, the pH may come down on its own along with regular cleaning.

 Does chlorine raise or lower pH?

 Chlorine will not lower the pH in a pool.
-If using liquid chlorine, which has a pH of 13, the pH will likely go up; however, the extent it will rise will depend on how much you add.
+However, if you use liquid chlorine, which has a pH of 13, the pH will likely go up; however, the extent to which it will rise will depend on how much you add.

 In conclusion